Telecommunications Taxes and Fees

 Administrative Fee

 A 2.75% fee is assessed on gross receipts for Internet access excluding taxes.
-The receipts from the fee are used to cover costs of administering and maintaining lawful intercept facilities.
+The receipts from the fee are used to cover the costs of administering and maintaining lawful intercept facilities.

 State and Local Taxes